-1. In consideration of the President of India (hereinafter called 'the Government') having agreed to exempt [hereinafter called 'the said Contractor(s)'] from the demand, under the terms and conditions of an Agreement dated made between andfor (hereinafter called 'the said Agreement'), of security deposit for the due fulfilment by the said Contractor(s) of the terms and conditions contained in the said Agreement, on production of a bank Guarantee for Rs Only) We, , (hereinafter referred (indicate the name of the bank) to as 'the Bank') at the request of undertake to pay to the Government an amount not exceeding Rs against any loss or damage caused to or suffered or would be caused to or suffered by the Government by reason of any breach by the said Contractor(s) of any of the terms or conditions contained in the said Agreement.
+1. In consideration of the President of India (hereinafter called 'the Government') having agreed to exempt [hereinafter called 'the said Contractor(s)'] from the demand, under the terms and conditions of an Agreement dated made between andfor (hereinafter called 'the said Agreement'), of security deposit for the due fulfilment by the said Contractor(s) of the terms and conditions contained in the said Agreement, on production of a bank Guarantee for Rs (Rupees Only) We, , (hereinafter referred (indicate the name of the bank) to as 'the Bank') at the request of [contractor(s)] do hereby undertake to pay to the Government an amount not exceeding Rs against any loss or damage caused to or suffered or would be caused to or suffered by the Government by reason of any breach by the said Contractor(s) of any of the terms or conditions contained in the said Agreement.
 2. We (indicate the name of the bank) do hereby undertake to pay the amounts due and payable under this guarantee without any demur, merely on a demand from the Government stating that the amount claimed is due by way of loss or damage caused to or would be caused to or suffered by the Government by reason of breach by the said contractor(s) of any of the terms or conditions contained in the said Agreement or by reason of the contractor(s)' failure to perform the said Agreement.
 Any such demand made on the bank shall be conclusive as regards the amount due and payable by the Bank under this guarantee.
-However, our liability under this guarantee shall be restricted to an amount not exceeding Rs 3.
-We undertake to pay to the Government any money so demanded notwithstanding any dispute or disputes raised by the contractor(s)/supplier(s) in any suit or proceeding pending before any Court or Tribunal relating thereto our liability under this present being absolute and unequivocal.
-The payment so made by us under this bond shall be a valid discharge of our liability for payment thereunder and the contractor(s)/supplier(s) shall have no claim against us for making such payment.
+However, our liability under this guarantee shall be restricted to an amount not exceeding Rs 2.
+We undertake to new to the Covernment any manay as demanded natwithstanding any 3.
+We undertake to pay to the Government any money so demanded notwithstanding any dispute or disputes raised by the contractor(s)/supplier(s) in any suit or proceeding pending before any Court or Tribunal relating thereto our liability under this present being absolute and unequivocal. and unequivocal.
+The payment so made by us under this bond shall be a valid discharge of our liability for payment thereunder and the contractor(s)/supplier(s) shall have no claim against us for making such payment. making odon paymoni.
 4 We, (indicate the name of bank) further agree that the guarantee herein contained shall remain in full force and effect during the period that would be taken for the performance of the said Agreement and that it shall continue to be enforceable till all the dues of the Government under or by virtue of the said Agreement have been fully paid and its claims satisfied or discharged or till Office/Department/Ministry of certifies that the terms and conditions of the said Agreement have been fully and properly carried out by the said contractor(s) and accordingly discharges this guarantee.
-Unless a demand or claim under this guarantee is made on us in writing on or before the we shall be discharged from all liability under this guarantee thereafter er.
-5. We, r our obligations hereunder to vary ir to extend time of performance by ir any time or from time to time any e said Contractor(s) and to forbear said agreement and we shall not be it, or extension being granted to the in on the part of the Government or or(s) or by any such matter or thing 6.
-This guarantee will not be discharged due to the chang the Contractor(s)/Supplier(s). ge in the constitution of the Bank or 7.
-We,undertake not to revoke this guarantee during its current of the Government in writing. (indicate the name of bank) lastly by except with the previous consent 8.
-Dated the day of (indicate the name of the Bank).
+Unless a demand or claim under this guarantee is made on us in writing on or before the we shall be discharged from all liability under this guarantee thereafter.
+5. We, 6.
+This guarantee will not be discharged due to the change in the constitution of the Bank or the Contractor(s)/Supplier(s).
+7. We, (indicate the name of bank) lastly undertake not to revoke this guarantee during its currency except with the previous consent of the Government in writing.
+8. Dated the day of for (indicate the name of the Bank).